locationtech/geomesa/docs/user/upgrade.rst

 management and allocation.
 Some classes have been removed, and some interfaces have changed.
 This may impact anyone using the geomesa-arrow modules directly.

+The Arrow IPC format changed in Arrow 0.15.
+Older clients may not be able to read Arrow-encoded results by default.
+To enabled the 'legacy' Arrow IPC format, set the system property ``geomesa.arrow.format.version`` to ``0.10``, or use the query hint ``ARROW_FORMAT_VERSION``.
+See :ref:`arrow_encoding` for details.

 AuthorizationsProvider and AuditProvider API Change
 ---------------------------------------------------